ubercorb77/ubercorb77.github.io/index.md

   - 0.25 inches width
   - 0.5 inches width: with middle line, with modified middle line
 - Phone Stand (insert measurements)
-  - custom designed for the measurements of an iPhone XS with a Spigen Liquid Air case
+  - custom designed for the measurements of an iPhone XS with a Spigen Liquid Air case.
+  - 13mm depth and 70-110.5mm width
 - Phone Stand 2
   - adjustable but not as secure
+  - 0-34mm depth

 ## TI-Basic
 These are text files of the code.
 These are my versions of the game, and there are probably more efficient ways to code these.